-- The air fryer is always a good option, regardless of weather or season.
-I love a grilled steak, but I don’t love standing out in the cold to grill it.
+- I love a grilled steak, but I don’t love standing out in the cold to grill it.
 And I don’t love heating up the house with the oven in the summer.
+The air fryer is always a great option, regardless of weather or season!
+Why?

 How long to cook steak in the air fryer…

-Cooking time will vary depending on your air fryer and the thickness of your steaks, so an instant read thermometer is the best way to tell when it is done.
-Plan on about 15 minutes cooking time with 1 1/2-inch thick steaks, but check the temp to get it just right.
+Cooking time will vary depending on your air fryer and the thickness of your steaks, so an instant read thermometer is also a must!
+Plan on about 15 minutes cooking time with 1 1/2-inch thick steaks, but check the temp to get it just right just right.

 Air Fryer Steak Internal Temperature Guide: